General information about Council Tax

 Any credit carried over from a previous year will mean that your current year instalments will be reduced.

-If you're claiming benefits or are on a low income you can apply for Council Tax Reduction.
+If you're claiming benefits or are on a low income you can:

 The amount you pay depends on what Council Tax band your property has been put into.